Byenuhree/git_rockPaperScissors/README.md

-# git_rockPaperScissors
+# pokemon type advantage

 Simple activity from the odin project

-Rock paper scissors
-with 5 rounds
+play rock paper scissors in pokemon style with 5 rounds againts computer
-againts computer
-Console log base